briandconnelly/nicheconstruct/paper/05_discussion.md

 ## Cooperation and Niche Construction in Host-Symbiont Co-Evolution

-In many biological systems, the environments modified by organisms are other organisms.
+In many biological systems, the environments modified by organisms are themselves other organisms.
 In these instances, the "niche" becomes a biological entity with its own evolutionary process.
 A logical extension to our model would be to treat the environment as an organism.
 Such a model could be used to explore the evolution of cooperation in host-symbiont systems, where cooperation among symbionts affects host fitness.